ObeoNetwork/M2Doc/ref-doc/2.0.0/index.md

 ### Generation configuration editor

+**Note: This editor is deprecated and will be removed in future release.
+Use [Generation configuration wizard](index.html#generation-configuration-wizard) instead.**

 The generation configuration model (.genconf file) references the template [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) and the result [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier).
 It also binds the variables defined using the [Template properties wizard](index.html#template-properties-wizard) or the [template editor](index.html#template-editor) to the desired value.
 It can also contain a set of options to configure [specific services](index.html#custom-constructor).

 ![The generation configuration editor.]({{page.relativePath}}/ref-doc/2.0.0/images/Generation%20configuration%20editor.png "The generation configuration editor.")